pragyandas/hydra/README.md

 # Hydra
-An actor framework for Go that is resilient by design.
+An actor framework for Go - built on NATS ⚡

+"Kill an Actor — It Will Rise Again"

-Hydra is an opinionated, highly configurable, massively scalable actor framework for Go to build resilient applications with location-transparent messaging, automatic scaling, and fault tolerance - powered by NATS ⚡
+Hydra is an opinionated, highly configurable, massively scalable actor framework for Go to build resilient applications with location-transparent messaging, automatic scaling, and fault tolerance.

 ## Features
 - Transparent addressing